Realizable Standard Young Tableaux: Further Directions

 \begin{op} We call a rectangular tableau $r$-realizable if there exists a rank $r$ matrix such that the total ordering of the entries of that matrix corresponds to the total ordering of the entries of the tableau.
 In terms of $m$ and $n$, what is the minimal (tropical) rank $r(m,n)$ such that all rectangular tableaux of shape $(m,n)$ are $r(m,n)$-realizable? \end{op}

 Note that this question may depend on the chosen notion of tropical rank, since there are many that do not coincide in general tropical geometry but do coincide in the case of rank $1$.
 Furthermore, considering classical rank for matrices with positive entries would still be a proper generalization of what we do here, since applying log to each entry is an order preserving bijection taking rank $1$ matrices with positive entries to tropical rank $1$ matrices.
-That is we have the following corollary to our results:
+To be formal, we have the following corollary to \cref{thm::upper and lower}:

-\begin{cor} The number of possible orderings of coordinates of a rank $1$ $m \times n$ matrix with positive entries is asymptotically $m^{(2+o(1))(n+m)}m!n!$, for $m\leq n$ and both tending to infinity. \end{cor}
+\begin{cor} The number of possible orderings of coordinates of a rank $1$ $m \times n$ matrix with positive entries is asymptotically $m^{(2+o(1))(n+m_n)}(m_n)!n!$, for $3 \leq m_n\leq n$ and both tending to infinity. \end{cor}

+\begin{proof} By Theorem \ref{thm::upper and lower}, the number of $m_{n} \times n$ realizable standard Young tableaux satisfy the asymptotic bound of $m^{(2+o(1))(n+m_{n})}$.
+These are precisely the number of possible total orderings of a matrix arising from the outer sum of two strictly increasing vectors.
+The total number of orderings of a tropical rank $1$ matrix is the set of orderings of the outer sum of any pair of vectors.
+These are precisely the set of all regions of $C_{n,m}$ and hence, by the proof of Theorem \ref{thm::upper and lower}, the asymptotic number of them is $m^{(2+o(1))(n+m_{n})} (m_{n})!n!$.